Tyndall transitions to 3D mammography

 |0

-This work, Tyndall transitions to 3D mammography [Image 2 of 2], by A1C Tiffany Price, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tyndall transitions to 3D mammography, by Amn Anabel Del Valle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT